ashaforddesigns/Rock-Paper-Scissors/README.md

 It was actually a lot more simple than I had orginally thught, but takes some time for sure.
 - Fuctions
 In all of the practice python assignments, I never had to really use functions so this was great practice.
+In this case, the fuctions did not need to return any variable back since it all appears in the GUI.
+- Objects outside of Python
+Something I'm still trying to understand is objects in python.
+IntVar(), and StringVar() are both TKinter objects which really threw me off.
+I really need to pay attention to what objects are coming from what library so I can more effienctly build these programs.